 However, the connection with people known in Gaza has never been severed.
 Periodically, a delegation from Operation Dove visits the Strip to monitor the situation and keep relations alive.

-In Area C, under Israeli civilian and military control, the lives of Palestinians face constant injustice: demolitions, unjustified arrests, military raids and attacks by settlers and soldiers mark the daily lives of families in the area and throughout Palestine.
+In At-Tuwani, in Area C (under Israeli civilian and military control), the lives of Palestinians are confronted with continuous injustices: demolitions, unjustified arrests, military raids and attacks by settlers and soldiers mark the daily lives of families in the area and throughout Palestine.

 Thevolunteers' presence is very important: they monitor daily the Israeli military escort that accompanies Palestinian children from the villages of Tuba and Maghayir al Abeed to the school in At-Tuwani; they accompany farmers and shepherds on their own land abutting settlements and outposts; and they monitor and denounce the constant checkpoints, arrests, military training, and demolitions that take place in the area.
 Denunciations of Human Rights violations are made possible through continuous documentation (photos and videos).

-In recent years, the creation of groups of young Palestinian activists involved in the same monitoring, reporting and accompanying activities has enabled Operation Dove volunteers to take their support to other areas of Palestine as well.
+In recent years, the creation of groups of young Palestinian activists involved in the same monitoring, denunciation and accompaniment activities (also together with Israeli activists) has enabled Operation Dove volunteers to take their support and nonviolent action to other areas of Palestine as well.

 This is also why the presence of Operation Dove volunteers is increasingly important: to protect the safety of the Palestinian inhabitants of the area, who just want to live on their own land.